 Through Sound and Festivals

 I studied audio engineering in North Hollywood at Sound Master Audio/Video Institute.
 Founded in 1972 by the late Brian Ingoldsby on “studio row” of Magnolia Blvd, it was an old breed of unaccredited trade school, where job placement is part of the program.
 The industry thrived in the height of Brian’s career.
 He was a pioneer, actually, in engineering and business.
-Thirty years later, however, the school was surviving through the decline of an industry that had dominated the Los Angeles valley.
+Thirty years later, however, the school was barely surviving through the decline of an industry that had dominated the Los Angeles valley.

 Even television studios today have eliminated positions like camera operator, using remote systems from the control room.
 Once considered a mainstay studio job, the camera operator has become acutely obsolete in the context of Covid response-based entertainment, where the webcam has replaced the studio altogether.

 It is wise to spot trends in the moment.
 Many of my shortcomings were from lack of foresight.
 In the year following my audio studies, I found distractions, like joining the anti-war movement, discovering book stores and coffee shop open mics.
 It was a period of self-discovery through media, especially books.